 - and promoting impartial and accessible media to support a healthy democracy.

 The training is free and open to all undergraduate students in California.
-Stay tuned for more information about this year's training.
+Click here to apply to this year's Student Activist Training.

 Throughout the Year